 Geometry should be uploaded in real physical sizing, i.e. scaled-down models should not be uploaded.
 The default unit is meters, and therefore, when and if exporting STL geometry, you should ensure that this unit is used in the model beforehand.

-If you use Layers in CAD modeling, delete them before uploading the model into the platform.
+If you use layers in CAD modeling, delete them before uploading the model into the platform.
 Otherwise, the features modeled with and without layers can be uploaded as separate parts.
+Learn more.

 You can also select units when uploading STL’s to the SimScale platform.
 This can be done by matching the unit in the CAD and the SimScale platform, but care should be taken to get this right.

-Cell sizing is currently done using reference sizing based upon the building of interest and the building max height, therefore it is recommended that a region of interest no more than 400 m is used, to approach the target resolution of 0.5-1 \(m\) when meshing.
+Cell sizing is currently done using reference sizing based upon the building of interest and the building maximum height.
+Therefore, it is recommended that a region of interest no more than 400 \(m\) is used, to approach the target resolution of 0.5-1 \(m\) when meshing.
 Click here to learn more about mesh settings in PWC analysis.

 The region of interest should include, in most use cases, the newly proposed building or buildings and the region in which their presence or design might affect the pedestrian’s comfort.
 The area of interest should include your main buildings of interest and surrounding buildings and can be detailed if you need it.

 The surrounding region is likely to affect the aerodynamics significantly in the region of interest so it is advised that the surrounding buildings are present but do not need to have any detail, they can be block representations.
-Beyond that, the buildings and obstacles will be modelled using a standard wind profile, correcting the exposure to the terrain (ranging from open terrain to the city centre).
+Beyond that, the buildings and obstacles will be modeled using a standard wind profile, correcting the exposure to the terrain (ranging from open terrain to the city center).